pongstorn-AMD/aocl-data-analytics/doc/linear_models/linmod_intro.rst

 As in the linear regression model, :math:`\ell_1` or :math:`\ell_2` regularization can be applied by adding the corresponding penalty term to the cost function.

+When the model uses :math:`\ell_1` regularization is it also known by the name of lasso, while when using :math:`\ell_2` is it also called a ridge model.
+When both regularization terms are present then it is termed an elastic-net model.

 .. only:: internal

     Extensions
     ==========

-    Beyond MSE regression, ridge regression, lasso, and logistic regression, there are other classes of linear models which are not currently supported by AOCL-DA.
+    Beyond MSE regression, ridge regression, lasso, elastic-net and logistic regression, there are other classes of linear models which are not currently supported by AOCL-DA.
 These include,

     * Weighted residuals - loss function is of form :math:`\sum_{i=1}^n w_i r_i = \sum_{i=1}^n w_i (y_i - \beta X_i)^2`